 ArcGIS Online is a web-based product offered by ESRI, the company that also produces many other ArcGIS products, including Desktop, Server, and others.

 The Get Started with ArcGIS Online is a great place to start, and will give you an account for learning purposes.
-Public accounts are available to any user, which have basic functionality and provide a chance to test some features.
+Public accounts are also available to any user, which have basic functionality and provide a chance to test some features.

 The University of Michigan also has an ArcGIS Online for Organizations subscription through our site license.
-Accounts are created on an as-needed basis, and primarily for educational purposes at this time.
-The subscription is not limited in scope the way a public account is (see comparison), but the university has a limited number of credits for services.
+Accounts are created on an as-needed basis.
+The subscription is not limited in scope the way a Learn GIS or public account is (see comparison), but the university has a limited number of credits for services.
 Send an email to firstname.lastname@example.org with a description of how you plan to use your ArcGIS Online account, and Peter (LSA) or Nicole or Mara (UM other than LSA) will get back to you with more information.

 ArcGIS Online Geocoding Services